[?] Subscribe To This Site

 If you’d rather not be there at all…

 You may not be looking forward to this visit.
 You may have a difficult relationship with one of your parents.
 An ongoing feud with one of your siblings.
 Someone plays favorites among the grandchildren.
 Past hurts and pains that have never been acknowledged.
-But if the visit for holidays with elderly parents is necessary, you can learn to cope in the midst of strained relationships.
+But if the visit for holidays with elderly parents is necessary, you can learn to improve family relationships.

-From Holidays with Elderly Parents to talk early talk often with aging parents Home Page
+From Holidays with Elderly Parents to Aging Parents Home Page